-Satellite Map of Communities in GBB
+Satellite Map of Communities

 The Canadian Biosphere Reserves Association (CBRA) is an association of Canada’s 18 Canadian biosphere regions.
 Over 2.3 Million Canadians live in UNESCO designated biosphere regions, and many of these residents develop and promote innovative approaches to conservation and economic development.
 Canadian Biosphere Region communities live and work in balance with the biosphere; the land, water, and atmosphere that support life.
 People in biosphere regions recognize that high-quality economies require high-quality environments, and that conservation is important to both goals.
 For more information about biosphere regions in Canada, read their Frequently Asked Questions.

 Since 1970, the United Nations Educational, Scientific, and Cultural Organization (UNESCO) has administered its Man and the Biosphere Programme with now over 600 biospheres in 122 countries.
 Each site supports “science for sustainability to understand and manage changes in the environment”.
 Biospheres are nominated by national governments and driven by community partnerships.

 View a complete listing of Biospheres around the world.

 “Biospheres support stakeholders in conserving biodiversity, restoring and enhancing ecosystem services, and fostering the sustainable use of natural resources; contributing to sustainable, healthy, and equitable societies, economies and thriving human settlements in harmony with the biosphere; facilitating biodiversity and sustainability science, education for sustainable development and capacity building; and supporting mitigation and adaptation to climate change and other aspects of global environmental change.”